mikong/goblog/README.md

 # At Least 2 Eyes: Thoughts on the game of Go

-This repository contains my blog on the game of Go previously at [goblog.michaelgalero.com](#).
+This repository contains my old blog (2008-2010) on the game of Go previously at [goblog.michaelgalero.com](#).
 I don't want to publish it as a blog, so I won't setup Github Pages + Jekyll.
 I'll just store each post in markdown so it's still readable.

 ## Posts